-{¶51} We also reject Stewart's assertion that the size of the damage award in this case might affect her son's eligibility for Social Security or Medicaid.
-It is true that her son's entitlement to future Medicaid benefits is complicated by the damages award - Medicaid is a needs-based program and the multi-million dollar damages award would easily render him ineligible.
-A person in the child's position has the option of creating a special needs trust that would place the damage award in trust in a way that would not affect his eligibility for Medicaid benefits.
-As we understand it, the trust would be established by the probate court and used for necessities not provided by Medicaid.
-Upon the death of the trust beneficiary, Medicaid would be entitled to seek reimbursement for Medicaid expenses from the trust corpus.
+{¶50} Stewart asserted that the size of the damage award in this case would affect her son's eligibility for Social Security or Medicaid and further lamented the uncertainty of social programs like Medicaid and Medicare being available in the future.
+It is true that Stewart's son's entitlement to future Medicaid benefits is complicated by the damages award - Medicaid is a needs-based program and the multi-million dollar damages award would easily render him ineligible.
+However, at the hearing to determine setoffs, MetroHealth presented an expert who testified regarding the child's eligibility for health care benefits.
+In particular, the expert testified with regard to the potential of there being a Special Needs/Medicaid Set-Aside Trust set up to preserve the child's eligibility for Medicaid benefits.
+This trust would be created through the probate court and used for necessities and services for the child that are not provided by Medicaid.
+Upon the death of the trust beneficiary, Medicaid would be entitled to seek reimbursement for its services from the trust corpus.
+MetroHealth argued that establishing the trust for the child's future medical care is "permissible and advisable."